Agde: Spanish community

+Romani community

 Jewish community

 It is assumed that a Jewish community was established in the town around the sixth century AD.
-During the council of Agde, assembled by the Catholic church in 506 AD, Christian laymen and ecclesiastics were prohibited from eating with Jews or hosting them.
+During the Council of Agde, assembled by the Catholic church in 506 AD, Christian laymen and ecclesiastics were prohibited from eating with Jews or hosting them.
 This prohibition suggests that the town Jews held good relations with their town neighbours.
 It is also assumed that the Jewish community was never large, since it did not own a cemetery and buried their dead in Béziers, three miles away.

 The Jewish name of the city was Agdi, or Akdi (אגדי).

+Agde camp

+Agde was one of the Internment camps in France, 1936-1946, for the "dangerous people".

+"In February 1939, Agde had a population of 9,000 when the army decided to build a camp at its gates to accommodate 25,000 Spanish “Retirada” republicans.
+When war was declared, they were replaced by soldiers from the Czechoslovak army, joined a year later by workers from Indochina.
+In May–June 1940, the town welcomed a large number of French refugees, as well as Belgians, Poles and Czechoslovakians, (including Jews), many of whom were interned in the camp."

-During World War II, about two thousand Jews from Germany and Austria were sent to a labour camp near the town; most were deported on 24 August 1942.
+During World War II, about two thousand Jews from Germany and Austria were sent to the camp near the town; most were deported on 24 August 1942.

 Sport and leisure

+The seaside resort of Agde has 14 km of sand for 10 beaches including 15 seasonal private beaches between Grau d'Agde and Port Ambonne.